tejuscs/ADBD-Labs/adb-using-cli-commands/adb-using-cli-commands.md

     You are expected to see the following output in the command line interface.
     ![This image shows the result of performing the above step.](./images/listdboutput1.png " ")

-- Run the following command to list all Autonomous Transaction Processing Databases in a specific compartment in a specific Container database.
+- Run the following command to list all Autonomous AI Transaction Processing Databases in a specific compartment in a specific Container database.

     ```
     <copy>